lehadnk/image-upload-form/README.md

 id=56
 ```

-Delete request provides you an action name ("action"), allowing you to use the same URL for both actions, and also id parameter, which is system identifier for the image.
+Delete request provides you an action name ("action"), allowing you to use the same URL for both actions, and also id parameter, which is the system identifier for the image.

-Response should be json-formatted string with two fields 'status' and 'error'.
-First is boolean variable displaying if file should be removed from the GUI, and second is error message should be displayed, if any of it required.
-These variables could be combined different ways (e.g. we didn't found an image referencing to this on server, so we want to remove it from the GUI too to not confuse the user:
+The response should be json-formatted string with two fields 'status' and 'error'.
+First is a boolean variable displaying if file should be removed from the GUI, and the second is error message should be displayed, if any of it required.
+These variables could be combined in different ways (e.g. we didn't find an image referencing to this on server, so we want to remove it from the GUI too to not confuse the user):
 ```json
 {
     'status': true,